 The tropics, which occupy about seven percent of the Earth’s surface, contain the bulk of our biodiversity (maybe as high as 50%), and they also are the regions that are experiencing some of the highest rates of destruction.
 At the current rate of destruction, the tropical forests will be completely gone in less than 200 years.
 The destruction of tropical systems is having many adverse consequences: regional and global climate patterns are changing, potentially important medicinal compounds and other useful products are disappearing, and we are losing much of our biological heritage.
 There still exists an immense amount of knowledge to be gained from studying tropical ecosystems and a desperate need for more experts in the field of tropical biology.

-Watch Professor Peter Wetherwax discuss the origins of his field research and the work he continues to do with students in Ecuador.
+Watch Professor Peter Wetherwax discuss the origins of the Biology Department’s Neotropical Ecology Program.

 Dates and Deadlines